sbaiahmed1/react-native-blur/README.md

 On iOS, this component uses `UIVisualEffectView` to provide true blur effects.
 All blur types are supported with their native implementations.

 ### Android
-On Android, the component provides a translucent overlay approximation of blur effects.
-While not a true blur, it provides a similar visual effect that's consistent across different Android versions.
+On Android, the component uses the BlurView library to provide real blur effects with hardware acceleration.
+The implementation supports multiple blur algorithms and gracefully falls back to translucent overlay approximation on devices with limited graphics capabilities.

 ## Accessibility